elatov/elatov.github.io/_posts/2014-03-26-install-samhain-beltane-freebsd.md

     moxz:~>sudo /usr/local/bin/mysql_secure_installation

 That will ask you to set a password for root and to remove test databases.
-After it&#8217;s all secure, create the MySQL database that we will use for Samhain:
+After it's all secure, create the MySQL database that we will use for Samhain:

     moxz:/opt/work/samhain-3.1.0.yule/sql_init>mysql -u root -p < samhain.mysql.init
     Enter password: